oicr-gsi/bcl2fastq/decider-bcl2fastq/README.md

 ##BCL2FastQ Decider

-Version 1.0, SeqWare version 1.1.0
+Version 1.0, SeqWare version 1.1.1-gsi-rc1

 ###Overview

 This decider launches the [BCL2FastQ (AKA Casava) Workflow](../workflow-casava) to demultiplex and convert BCL files from an Illumina sequencer run to FASTQ format.
-The sequencer run name and run directory must be provided, and most of the other data is pulled from Pinery and SeqWare.
 This decider assumes paired-end reads, so if this is not the case, the read-ends parameter must be used.

+The decider operates as follows:
+- retrieves all lanes that are available from the sample and lane provenance providers (specified in the provenance settings file)
+- retrieves all lanes that have associated analysis from the analysis provenance providers (specified in the provenance settings file)
+- calculates the difference between the above two lane name sets to determine the set of lanes that have not be analyzed
+- creates a SeqWare IUS-LimsKey (a SeqWare object that is used to link LIMS data from provenance providers such as Pinery and SeqWare to SeqWare workflow runs) for each lane and a SeqWare IUS-LimsKey for each sample in the associated lane
-A separate workflow run will be launched for each lane of the run, as each lane may use a different barcode strategy, which affects the 'use_bases_mask' property.
+- schedules a separate SeqWare workflow run for each lane and links the workflow run to the appropriate SeqWare IUS-LimsKey(s)

-This decider does not extend OicrDecider or BasicDecider, and only the parameters listed below are available.

-###Preconditions and Validation

-* The run and samples must exist and be linked in the LIMS database
-* The run and ius must exist in the SeqWare database
-* Samples must have a sample type matching 'Illumina * Library Seq'

 ###Compile